jonniek/unseen-playlistmaker/README.md

 2. Edit settings variable in lua to represent your system and paths.
 3. Run `mpv --idle` to create the seen list file in the path you chose.
 4. If the file is created the script is ready, try it with (W).
 If it isn't created, there is problems with permissions.
 Try creating the file manually and granting read and write permissions.
-5. you can read some tips how to use my scripts in my [mpvconfig](https://github.com/donmaiq/mpvconfigs)

 ####Files
 - unseen-playlistmaker.lua as described above